 If you want to make the most out of the traffic visiting your blog, you will want to consider using a Lead Capture Form to collect prospects and build your list.

-The intention of this post is to expand on Step 3 from 6 Steps to Monetize an Affiliate Marketing Blog, which is “Add a Lead Capture Form to Your Blog.”
+The intention of this post is to expand on Step 3 from 7 Steps to Make Money Blogging, which is “Add a Lead Capture Form to Your Blog.”

 Just so we get off on the right foot, there is an example of a lead capture form (LCF) on the right sidebar of my blog.
 You can think of your LCF as sort of a fishing net that you use on your blog to “catch” prospects or potential customers.